The Local Lemma is asymptotically tight for SAT: Introduction

+More precisely, the construction of \cite{Gebauer} gave $f(k) \leq \frac{63}{64}\cdot \frac{2^k}{k}$ for infinitely many $k$.
+The constant factor $\frac{63}{64}$ was clearly not the optimum rather the technical limit of the approach of \cite{Gebauer}.
+Determining $f(k)$ asymptotically remained an outstanding open problem and there was no clear consensus about where the correct asymptotics should fall between the constants $1/e$ of \cite{KST} and $63/64$ of \cite{Gebauer}.
+In fact, several of the open problems of the survey of Gebauer, Moser, Scheder, and Welzl \cite{GMSW} are centered around the understanding of this question.

-In our main theorem we determine the asymptotics of both $f(k)$ and $l(k)$.
-We show that the lower bound (\ref{lll}) on $l(k)$ is asymptotically tight but its consequence (\ref{kst}) is not tight, it can be strengthened by a factor of $2$.
+In our main theorem we settle these questions from \cite{GMSW} and determine the asymptotics of $f(k)$.
+We show that the lower bound (\ref{kst}) can be strengthened by a factor of $2$ and that this bound is tight.